rogerlew/research-vr-critical-infrastructure/README.md

 M. P. A. de Sousa, M. R. Filho, M. V. A. Nunes, A. da Costa Lopes.
 (2010).
 Maintenance and operation of a hydroelectric unit of energy in a power system using virtual reality.
 Electrical Power and Energy Systems.

 examined training and maintenenance of hydroelectric turbine generator using VR.

+S. Furber.
+2016.
+Large-scale neuromorphic computing systems.
+Journal of Nuclear Engineering.

+Neuromorphic computing covers a diverse range of approaches to information processing all of which demonstrate some degree of neurobiological inspiration that differentiates them from mainstream conventional computing systems.

+C. Collin, & R. Woodburn.
+1998.
+NEUROMORPHISM OR PRAGMATISM?: A FORMAL APPROACH. https://doi.org/10.1142/9789812816535_0002

+T. Page.
+2014.
+Skeumorphism or flat design: future directions in mobile device User Interface (UI) design education.
+Int.
+J. Mobile Learning and Organization, 8 (2).

+Questionaire of 274 design students.
+No differences distiguished between gender. mixed on whether there was a role for skeumorphic design.
+Perception that skeumorphism was associated with Apple were flat design was associated with web design.